hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/vo.md

 # The `<vo>` Tag

-This tag can be used inside a Structured Select (`<select>` tag) and specifies the columns of an entity that will be retrieved by the structures select.
+This tag can be used inside a graph select (`<select>` tag) and specifies the columns of an entity that will be retrieved by the select.

 ## Attributes